Easy Brussels Sprouts Gratin (Video)

 Do Brussels Sprouts smell bad when they’re cooking?

 When they are boiled or cooked too long it’s true Brussels Sprouts can have kind of an unpleasant smell.
-But when they are quickly cooked by roasting or pan-frying they don’t smell that way.
+But when they are quickly cooked by roasting or pan-frying they don’t smell bad at all.

-Do you have to use Swiss Cheese for the Brussels Sprouts Gratin?
+Do you need Swiss Cheese for the Brussels Sprouts Gratin?

 I love the melting properties and flavor of Swiss Cheese in this tasty dish.
 But if you don’t have Swiss or don’t like it, any white cheese that melts well will be fine.